PhilipMcGaw/ROV---HiL-and-SiL/MASTER_CONTEXT.md

 The **ROV** repository provides generic project-level information and is the appropriate location for project-wide interface definitions and architectural information.

-The **ROV - HiL and SiL** repository must not become the source of truth for the implementation of the real ROV.
+The **ROV---HiL-and-SiL** repository must not become the source of truth for the implementation of the real ROV.

 ---